A Heath-Jarrow-Morton framework for energy markets: a pragmatic approach: Market structure and analysis

-In the next sections we apply the HJM framework to energy markets, with a particular focus on European power and natural gas markets.
+In the next sections, following the idea in \citet{Benth2008b}, we apply the HJM framework to energy markets, with a particular focus on European power and natural gas markets.
 Nevertheless, the approach is very general and could be easily adapted to other commodity markets such as oil, precious metals and agricultural products.